 The Eye Care Consumer Protection Law fails both these tests.

-The problem is that, while doctors say otherwise healthy adults ages 18 to 39 should get a comprehensive eye exam every five to 10 years and otherwise healthy adults ages 40 to 54 every two to four years, prescriptions for glasses and contacts in South Carolina expire after one year.
-Online services like Opternative help bridge the gap between comprehensive exams for people who want to update their prescriptions—either because they want to see whether their prescription has changed or simply because they broke their glasses more than one year after they bought them.
+The problem is that, while doctors say otherwise healthy adults should receive a comprehensive eye exam at least once by age 40, and once every few years after that depending on age and health, prescriptions for glasses and contacts in South Carolina expire after one year.
+Online services like Visibly help bridge the gap between comprehensive exams for people who want to update their prescriptions—either because they want to see whether their prescription has changed or simply because they broke their glasses more than one year after they bought them.
 Allowing doctors to write prescriptions in these situations using online services helps expand access to care for people who otherwise would not be able to get new prescriptions.
 That is good for doctors and good for patients—but it is bad for established businesses that make their money selling eyeglasses.
-And it is these established businesses (and only them) that benefit from banning online eye exams like Opternative’s.
+And it is these established businesses (and only them) that benefit from banning online eye exams like Visibly’s.

 A Broader Trend of Protectionism in the Face of Technology